karutaproject/Karuta-Project-Wiki/README.md

 # karutaproject

-Look at the wiki of the project.
+Look at the Wiki of the project for last information.